implosion07/independent-projects/README.md

 - Demonstrated balance between computational efficiency and accuracy

 ### Usage
-Refer to the `emoji_localization.ipynb` notebook for implementation details, model training, and evaluation.
+Refer to the `emoji_localization_and_classification.ipynb` notebook for implementation details, model training, and evaluation.

 ---